 The information below walks students through the process of finalizing the degree program requirements and graduation preparations.

-Graduates must have their dissertations submitted by April 22, 2016 in order to be hooded in the Thursday, May 6, 2016 Hooding Ceremony.
-August 2015 and January 2016 graduates will also be invited to participate in the Thursday, May 6, 2016 Hooding Ceremony.
+Graduates must have their dissertations submitted by April 22, 2016 in order to be hooded and receive their diplomas at the Thursday, May 5, 2016 PhD Hooding and Commencement Ceremony.
+August 2015 and January 2016 graduates will also be invited to participate in the Thursday, May 5, 2016 PhD Hooding and Commencement Ceremony.